GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 bigQueryLoadingTemporaryDirectory=gs://PROJECT-eu-df-tmplocation
 ```

-You can check data imported into Google BigQuery using the  command returned in the terraform output as `command-03-bq`:
+You can check data imported into Google BigQuery using the  command returned in the terraform output as `command-03-bq`.
+Below an example:

 ```
 bq query --use_legacy_sql=false 'SELECT * FROM `PROJECT.datalake.person` LIMIT 1000'
 ```

 <!-- BEGIN TFDOC -->